 All of the information reported is confidential under the Family Educational Rights and Privacy Act (FERPA).
 The information is not shared outside the APH census process for any reason, unless permitted by state or federal law.

 The Office of Special Education Programs (OSEP) requires parent/guardian consent for MDE-LIO to release personally identifiable information to APH.
-This helps inform parents of the process as well as their right to decline to consent.
-Parents and guardians may decline consent; however, this means that APH funds will not be available to the school district for the student.
+This helps inform parents of the process.
+Parents and guardians may decline to consent; however, this means that APH funds will not be available to the school district for the student.

 Please mail or fax the completed form to MDE-LIO.

 - English - APH Parent Letter and Consent Form [PDF]